italian dessert recipes

 amaretto vodka peach schnapps

-The melon liqueur or midori is optional add-in.
-I wouldn't drive around the corner or burn up a tank of gas to get it.
-But if you have it on hand add it in.
-It's just an added extra that will make your drink stand out.
+This recipe calls for melon liqueur or midori.
+But really it's optional.
+I just happen to love love love Midori.
+But, I wouldn't drive around the corner or burn up a tank of gas to get it.
+If you have it on hand it's a nice add-in.

 Drink Recipe